the-carlisle-group/Exigo/README.md

 ~~~

 ## Building
+From docuumenation source project:

 ~~~
-#.Exigo.Admin.Build ''
+      #.Exigo.BuildSite ''
+⍝ Site folder
+]open C:/Users/paul/AppData/Local/Temp/Exigo
+⍝ To serve at local host:
+#.Rumba.Core.Start 'C:/Users/paul/AppData/Local/Temp/Exigo'
 ~~~

-We could have a view here too.
-Trivial really...

-Assume source folder is /APLSource/DocSource

 This builds the site and puts in in temp foider.
-The site can be checked out locally
+It may then be copied to some target location.
+The site can be viewed locally.

 ## Publishing
 To publish to Github Pages: